usnistgov/ndn-dpdk/docs/interop/README.md

 ## NDN Forwarding Daemon (NFD)

-NDN-DPDK is interoperable with [NFD](https://named-data.net/doc/NFD/) v0.7.1 or later.
+[NFD](https://named-data.net/doc/NFD/) v0.7.1 or later is interoperable with NDN-DPDK.
 See [NDN-DPDK interoperability with NFD](NFD.md) for a few sample scenarios on how to establish communication.

 ## ndn-cxx and python-ndn

-[ndn-cxx](https://named-data.net/doc/ndn-cxx/) and [python-ndn](https://python-ndn.readthedocs.io) are incompatible with NDN-DPDK:
+[ndn-cxx](https://named-data.net/doc/ndn-cxx/) and [python-ndn](https://python-ndn.readthedocs.io) are incompatible with NDN-DPDK.

-* They do not support PIT tokens.
-* They do not support NDN-DPDK management protocol.
+They do not support PIT tokens, and do not support NDN-DPDK management protocol.

 To use applications based on these libraries, you can run NFD alongside NDN-DPDK on the same machine.
 In this case: